Best Online Associate in Liberal Arts Programs

 Frequently Asked Questions About Associate in Liberal Arts Programs

-Is an associate degree in liberal arts worth it?
+Is a liberal arts associate degree worth it?

 A degree can generally be worthwhile if it helps the graduate earn a higher salary without costing too much.
 In the case of an associate in liberal arts, let's assume you'll earn the average reported salary of $55,000 per year within a few years of graduation.
 If you earn $30,000 now, and it costs around $8,000 to get your degree, the degree could probably be worthwhile.